nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of patient records
-* prefer desktop apps over other types
+* prefer to access patient records electronically
 * can type fast
-* prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* prefer to check schedule on desktop application instead of relying on physical calendar

+**Value proposition**: provide a platform for doctors to manage their upcoming appointments and access patient's medical records more easily

 ### User stories